Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 Shield.InheritStateOnReplace=false          ; boolean
 ```
 - Now you can have a shield for any TechnoType.
 It serves as a second health pool with independent `Armor` and `Strength` values.
+  - Shield will not take damage if the TechnoType is under effects of `Temporal` warhead, is Iron Curtained / Force Shielded, has `Immune=true` or if it has `TypeImmune=true` and the damage source is another instance of same TechnoType belonging to same house.
   - Negative damage will recover shield, unless shield has been broken.
 If shield isn't full, all negative damage will be absorbed by shield.
     - Negative damage weapons will consider targets with active, but not at full health shields in need of healing / repairing unless the Warhead has `Shield.Penetrate=true`, in which case only object health is considered.
   - When a TechnoType has an unbroken shield, `[ShieldType]->Armor` will replace `[TechnoType]->Armor` for targeting and damage calculation purposes.